Tom McCarthy (ice hockey, born 1960): Coaching career

 After his release from prison, McCarthy coached junior hockey in Mississauga, Ontario, before becoming head coach of the Huntsville Otters of the OPJHL, and later the Trenton Golden Hawks of the OJHL.

 McCarthy was named head coach of the North Bay Trappers Junior "A" Hockey Club of the Northern Ontario Junior Hockey League (NOJHL) on June 27, 2011.
 He remained there for two seasons, leading the team to a NOJHL championship in 2013.
 Later that same year, Tim Clayden – the Trappers' owner – founded an expansion team that same year called the Espanola Rivermen and brought McCarthy on as head coach.
 McCarthy stayed with the Rivermen when they left the NOJHL to join Clayden's new league, the Canadian International Hockey League, which lasted just one season before folding in 2015.

 The NOJHL announced in May 2015 the establishment of another expansion team in Espanola called the Express.
 McCarthy joined the team as one of the owners and its head coach.
 In August of the following year, McCarthy announced he was taking a head coaching position with HSC Csíkszereda in the Romanian Hockey League but would continue to remain involved with the Express as one of the owners.
 He later resigned as Csíkszereda‘s coach in late November 2016.
 He subsequently returned to Espanola as the Express' head coach for the 2017–18 season.

-Personal life
+Personal life and death

 After retiring from coaching, McCarthy resided in Chuburna, Yucatán, Mexico.
 He was married to Tina McCarthy at the time of his death.

 McCarthy suffered a dissected aortic aneurysm and died in the hospital following surgery in Chuburna, Yucatán, Mexico, at the age of 61.